comake/solid-redis/README.md

   "RedisDataAccessor:_configuration_port": "1234",
 }
 ```
-You may optionally also include a `username` and `password` if your database requires them and/or a `dbNumber` if you don't use the default 0 database.
 If you do not include this section, `host` defaults to `localhost` and `port` defaults to `6379`, which are the Redis defaults.

-### Configure as internal storage
-You can also use this extension to store the internal data CSS stores instead of the LDP pod data.
-TODO
+You may optionally also include a `username` and `password` if your database requires them and a `dbNumber` if you don't use the default 0 database.

 ### Run
 Execute the following command: